Add an Embedded Script Extension to a Self-Hosted App

 Copy

-The componentId can be found within the URL of the embedded script page in the Dev Center:
+The componentId can be found within the URL of the embedded script page in your app's dashboard:

 Warning: If your app only has 1 embedded script, don't pass the componentId in the request body.
 This action could lead to your app breaking in production.
 The componentId is only relevant for apps with more than 1 embedded script.